aimulizer/Social_Distancing/README.md

 A social distancing program written in python uses object detection and eucleadian geometry.
 <br>
 For object detection i used yolo v3
+<h2>  IMPLEMENT</h2>
+    To implement this program download this file. and get the yolo weight, cfg files and also coco.names file as the yolo v3 is trained on ms-coco dataset and also change the required directory path in the code.
+You can implement ths on any video or camera feed but make sure to provide the path for it beforehand       executing the code.

 <h2>  RESULTS</h2>
 <img src="social distancing/1.png">